GS4: Generalizable Sparse Splatting Semantic SLAM: Methods

 where $N_{\text{token}}$ denotes the total number of prediction tokens per image.
 The variable $l$ represents the network level at which Gaussians are predicted.
-The backbone consists four levels, each processing a progressively downsampled set of tokens.
-If the second level is chosen, the feature map has a spatial resolution of $H/8 \times W/8$, resulting in $N_{\text{token}} = HW/64$ tokens per image.
-Here, $f_{\text{enc}_i}$ represents the encoder features of an $i$-th token from the backbone, while $f_{\text{dec}_i}$ denotes the corresponding decoder features at the same resolution.
+If the second level is chosen, the feature map usually has a spatial resolution of $H/8 \times W/8$, resulting in $N_{\text{token}} = HW/64$ tokens per image.

-\textbf{Processing Prediction Tokens with Transformer.} Given the selected prediction level, we concatenate the encoder features $f_{\text{enc}_i}$ and decoder features $f_{\text{dec}_i}$ for each token $i$, and process them through local-attention transformer layers~\cite{autofocusformer}: to obtain the final ${f_i}$ features for the $i$-th token, integrating information from both the encoder and decoder.
+\textbf{Processing Prediction Tokens with Transformer.} Given the selected prediction level, we concatenate the encoder features $f_{\text{enc}_i}$ and decoder features $f_{\text{dec}_i}$ for each token $i$, and process the resulting tokens using local-attention transformer layers in the image space to obtain the final ${f_i}$ features for the $i$-th token, integrating information from both the encoder and decoder.

 \textbf{Decoding Prediction Tokens to Gaussians.} Each output token's features, $f_i$, from the transformer layers are decoded into Gaussian parameters using Multi-Layer Perceptron (MLP):